connexcs/docs/docs/webphoneapp.md

 !!! tip "Debugging SIP Messages"
     If you need to debug Web Phone and see the SIP messages, you can enter `*#0*#` into the dial pad, this will switch on debugging mode in the browser console.

-## Enable Web Phone

-### Setup Domains

-ConnexCS **WebPhone** needs the following two domains to function efficiently:

-1. **Web Server (Domain A):** This location hosts the phone, and the customers receives the URL.
-Create a CNAME on your domain, such as `webphone.yourdomain.com`, and point it to our web server at `portal.connexcs.com` (responsible for web services, and yes, this is the same as the customer portal).
-2. **SIP Switch (Domain B):** Create the WebRTC domain and it's CNME should point towards the [DNS you create](https://docs.connexcs.com/setup/settings/dns/).

-    2.1 Navigate to **Setup :material-menu-right: Settings :material-menu-right: DNS :material-menu-right:** to create your DNS.

-    2.2 Enter the domain (ex: test1), then select the checkbox for the A record for the IP of the server you want to use.

- This is the SIP signaling domain (WebRTC) and attached to your server.
-Navigate to **Setup :material-menu-right: Settings :material-menu-right: DNS :material-menu-right:**.
-Enter the domain (ex: test1), then select the checkbox for the A record for the IP of the server you want to use.

-It's recommended to setup a DNS (Domain Name System) record within ConnexCS, then point a CNAME on your domain to the ConnexCS setup domain.

-### Create Certificates

-After you configure the domains, verify the certificates in **Setup :material-menu-right: Information :material-menu-right: Certificates:

-* If the domain isn't listed, click on `Add Certificate` and provide your domain name.
-* If the certificates get listed but they don't have an issue or expiry date, click on "Refresh Certificates."
-This may take up to 10 minutes to complete.

-### Add WebRTC to server

-To setup WebRTC on a server:

-1. Ensure **Domain (B)** (signaling domain from above) points ONLY to the server where you enable WebRTC.
-2. Navigate to **Setup :material-menu-right: Settings :material-menu-right: Servers :material-menu-right:** select the server, then Edit.
-    * Update the FQDN (Fully Qualified Domain Name) to the server.
-    * Ensure that you enable both **TLS** and **WebRTC**.
-    * Run `Install Server` if any settings gets changed.

-!!! tip "AnyEdge and WebRTC"
-    If you are using AnyEdge, you can enable WebRTC automatically by adding a domain name to your AnyEdge Domain.

 ## Configure WebPhone

 !!! tip